 Happy Heart is nice and simple to stitch and you will learn 2 basic stitches: Back Stitch and Fly stitch.

 You can make a beautiful piece of hoop art for your wall or a hanging decoration for your home – why not fill it with lavender for a wonderful aroma in the room you display it in.

-Pattern Template – available from the link at the bottom of this post.
+Pattern Template – available from the Stitchdoodles Free Resource Library (link to access at the bottom of this post)

 Note on the Sticky Fabri Solvy (SFS) – This makes transferring your design on to the felt so easy and all you need to do is wash it away after.

 If you don’t want to use SFS there are other ways to make templates which you can find in my Resource Library with the printable: 5 Easy Peasy Ways to create templates for felt patterns.

 Trace the heart template (available from the link below) on to your Sticky Fabri Solvy, peel off the backing and then stick it to your felt.